OfficialCodeVoyage/GitHub_Follower_Bot_Automated/README.md

 **You Follow Me** ---> **My Bot Follows you Back!
 Let's growth Together!**

+## 📝 Usage

+The bot will fetch your list of followers and automatically follow any users that are not already followed.
+A log of followed users is maintained in the `followers.txt` file.
+The bot will continue to run until all followers have been processed.

 The bot can be run in two ways:
 1. **[Manually](#run-the-bot-manually)**: You can run the bot manually on your local machine.
 2. **[Automatically with GitHub Actions](#github-actions-workflow-setup)**: Set up the bot to run automatically on a schedule using GitHub Actions.